-- (10 points) Following Instructions: - Must be asked IN-CLASS on the week of the assigned reading (if you are unable to ask your question in class, you will lose 5points for the assignment, effectively lowering your grade from an A to an A-. - o Must also be submitted to Canvas by on the assigned week of discussion; - May (or may not your choice) make use of the "Gripping Quote" submitted in your Abstract for that reading; - (10points) Curiosity and Critical Thinking, this means it is original, substantial, and thought-provoking - If you grab a quote or question from a theory textbook or from the Web, I will know.
-Please use your own brain and do your own work. - A substantial, thought-provoking question does not mean an overtly verbose, intentionally obscure, or otherwise incomprehensible question.
-BIG, mundane questions can sometimes lead to fruitful conversation, provided they are..... - (10 points) Contextualized, this means that BEFORE you even ask the question, you introduce the idea or quote you wish to question by situating it in terms of at least one of the following: - o a particular school of thought - the author's thesis - o a particular passage or quote from the assigned reading - o a topic or event presented as a framework for your question (real or hypothetical); - (10 points) Conversational, this means that you ask in such a way as to generate conversation and to avoid the following pitfalls: - obvious questions (those which are answered in the reading) - o vague or ambiguous questions (those which do not contain a specific subject or point of reference) - o rhetorical questions (those asked to make a point rather than to seek an answer) - o leading questions (in legal terms: suggestive interrogation those which prompt or imply a particular answer from the respondent, often phrased as yes/no questions; - (5 points) cited, with reference to specific page number(s) if appropriate; - (5 points) Must contain a bibliographic reference properly formatted using Chicago Style.
+- (10 points) Following Instructions: - Must be asked IN-CLASS on the week of the assigned reading (if you cannot ask your question in class, you will lose 5 points for the assignment, effectively lowering your grade from an A to an A-. - Must also be submitted to Canvas by on the assigned week of discussion; - May (or may not your choice) use a "gripping quote" to contextualize and anchor your question directly to the reading/author. - (10 points) Curiosity and Critical Thinking, this means it is original, substantial, and thought-provoking - o If you grab a quote or question from a theory textbook or the Web, I will know.
+Please use your brain and do your own work.

+- A substantial, thought-provoking question does not mean an overly verbose, intentionally obscure, or incomprehensible question.
+BIG, mundane questions can sometimes lead to fruitful conversation, provided they are..... - (10 points) Contextualized, this means that BEFORE you even ask the question, you introduce the idea or quote you wish to question by situating it in terms of at least one of the following: - o a particular school of thought - the author's thesis - o a particular passage or quote from the assigned reading - a topic or event presented as a framework for your question (real or hypothetical); - (10 points) Conversational, this means that you ask in such a way as to generate conversation and to avoid the following pitfalls: - obvious questions (those which are answered in the reading) - o vague or ambiguous questions (those which do not contain a specific subject or point of reference) - o rhetorical questions (those asked to make a point rather than to seek an answer) - o leading questions (in legal terms: suggestive interrogation those which prompt or imply a particular answer from the respondent, often phrased as yes/no questions; - (5 points) cited, with reference to the specific page number(s) if appropriate; - (5 points) Must contain a bibliographic reference properly formatted using Chicago Style.